polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Westend

-Westend is a Parity-maintained, Substrate-based blockchain that serves as a test network for the [Polkadot network](#polkadot-network).
+Westend is a Parity-maintained, Polkadot SDK-based blockchain that serves as a test network for the [Polkadot network](#polkadot-network).